remnrem/luna-doc/docs/lunapi/scope.md

 ### Annotations

-In the example below, we've selected a subset of channels as well as selecting some annotations (obstructure apnea).
+In the example below, we've selected a subset of channels as well as selecting some annotations (obstructive apnea).
 The top annotation box selects which are displayed in the main window.
 The lower annotation box provides a list of events: selecting those events shifts the window to that position.
 Here we see the canonical disturbance in breathing and respiratory effort: